alexvpickering/GEOfastq/README.md

 remotes::install_github('alexvpickering/GEOfastq')
 ```

-### Install Aspera Connect
+### Install Aspera Connect (optional)

+`GEOfastq` can use [aspera connect](https://downloads.asperasoft.com/en/downloads/8?list) to download fastqs.
+It is faster than ftp for large single-file downloads (single-cell fastqs). `GEOfastq` runs ftp in parallel making this less important for many-sample downloads (bulk fastqs).

-`GEOfastq` uses [aspera connect](https://downloads.asperasoft.com/en/downloads/8?list) because it is faster than ftp.
-Download and install it according to the [documentation](https://downloads.asperasoft.com/en/documentation/8).
+To download and install it according to the [documentation](https://downloads.asperasoft.com/en/documentation/8).
 For me (Fedora 30), this works:

 ```bash
 wget https://download.asperasoft.com/download/sw/connect/3.9.6/ibm-aspera-connect-3.9.6.173386-linux-g2.12-64.tar.gz